 If you miss August's Super Blue Moon, you'll have to wait 9 years for your next chance

-Two stellar lunar events are happening this August, with a sturgeon supermoon happening on Aug.
-1, and then a rare blue supermoon on Aug.
+Two stellar lunar events are happening this August, with a sturgeon supermoon on Aug.
+1 and then a rare blue supermoon on Aug.
 30.

 The moon will seem extra big and bright and thus be quite a sight this August, with a sturgeon supermoon visible on Tuesday and then a rare blue supermoon coming at the end of the month.